 Dual Degree means that you have to actually apply to the School of Arts and Sciences (SAS) and be accepted.
 After you are accepted, you must fulfill all requirements for the BA or BS for SAS.
 This is a more involved process and includes additional work on top of the ~30 credits for the major.
-For example, SAS requires that you take additional non-western humanities courses, as well as completing a minor in a H/SS area IF you choose a technical major (like math or computer science) as your 2nd degree.
+For example, SAS requires that you take additional SAS Core courses, as well as completing a minor in a H/SS area IF you choose a technical major (like math or computer science) as your 2nd degree.
 You would receive two separate degrees/diplomas, one from each school.
-If you do not complete both degrees concurrently (example, you have a few classes left for you BA, and you decide to graduate with just your BS from Engineering), you may NOT come back at a later date to finish your remaining classes and obtain the second degree.
-To apply for a Dual Degree, visit B100 to schedule an appointment with a Dean in B100.
+If you do not complete both degrees concurrently (example, you have a few classes left for your BA, and you decide to graduate with just your BS from Engineering), you may NOT come back at a later date to finish your remaining classes and obtain the second degree.
+To apply for a Dual Degree, visit B-100 to schedule an appointment with a Dean in B-100.

 For either option, refer to the department in which you want to get the major/degree for advice on course selection.
-The RU catalog and departmental websites are also a good first points of contact for details on the required courses for a major in a specific area.
-Once this informatino has been reviewed completely, see a Dean in B100 for assistance.
+Degree Navigator, the RU catalog, and departmental websites are also good first points of contact for details on the required courses for a major in a specific area.
+Once this information has been reviewed completely, see a Dean in B-100 for assistance.

 There are also combined BS/Masters programs (BS/MBA, BS/MBS, BS/MS).
 Rutgers School of Engineering students are eligible to apply for admission to a variety of accelerated Masters Programs.
 These prestigious programs allow students to complete a Master's degree in one extra year while simultaneously integrating an undergraduate engineering experience with that of a graduate program.